 They also have a list of reputable breeders and a service to adopt out Corgis.
-You’ll need to fill out a hefty form before adopting a Corgi, but this is all to make sure they can match you with the perfect companion.
+You’ll need to fill out a lengthy application form before adopting a Corgi, but this is all to make sure the shelter team can match you with the perfect companion.
 Before any adoption, all members of the adopting household, including dogs, must meet the Corgi at the foster’s home.

-The application also asks if children live in or visit your home, presumably to place a suitable dog with you.
 A representative may visit your home during and after the adoption to ensure that everyone is settling in well to the change.
-A 300-dollar donation will be made for adoption.
-This keeps the organization running and makes sure all dogs can get desexed, vaccinated, and had a vet check.
+A $300 donation is required, and covers spaying or neutering, vaccination, and vet checkups.

 Ohio Valley Pembroke Welsh Corgi Club Details